tesserato/CodeWeaver/codebase.md

 // --- Tree Builder ---

-type treeBuilder struct {
+// treeBuilder is responsible for generating the visual directory tree structure. type treeBuilder struct {
 	rootAbsPath       string
 	processedPathsSet map[string]struct{} // Set of paths that passed filters (from contentBuilder)